 As devices and services evolve, it’s easy to put security off as something to be addressed down the road.
 In reality, down the road may be too late.
 Even if a major security event doesn’t occur, a company may find themselves heavily invested in a project only to realize they have to spend more time and money going back and securing communications that would have been far more cost-effective to secure along the way.

 As the Industrial IoT Industry Grows, the Challenges and Solutions will Need to Transform

-There’s no doubt that IoT systems integration will continue to be one of the biggest challenges of this industry.
+There’s no doubt that IoT systems integration will continue to be one of the greatest challenges in this industry.
 The sheer number of devices, let alone the variation in types of devices and services, will push developers to find new ways to ensure the IoT continues to grow and thrive.
 In the meantime, whatever methods you use, the above guidelines will continue to be the best practices for IoT systems integration.